ldtalent/mosesn-davinci-woocommerce-wordpress/README.md

 ## How to setup and run the application

  -Clone the repo and copy it to your local disk C.

  - for wamp paste to C:\wamp64\www\

  - for xampp paste to C:\Xampp\htdocs\

--create database name it "fashions"

  - start all services in yor local server(Xampp/Wamp)

+ -Import the database "fashions.sql" into your phpmyadmin.

  -tpye 27.1.0.1 on your browser run the website.